What will I learn?

 The person you will most often see is your Hub Facilitator who is a PhD student.
 The Facilitators will be both leading on the teaching and helping you progress your project.

-All the Facilitators are doing PhDs within the Faculty of Engineering.
+All the Facilitators are doing PhDs, either within the Faculty of Engineering or in allied subject areas.
 They are a friendly bunch; maybe you are interested in finding out a bit about their PhD and why they chose to carry on studying?

 Each Hub has a dedicated staff member who will be there at a number of times in the week.